-4 Definitions
+2 Definitions

-20. The following definitions are used throughout the policy and highlighted in bold and italic:
+13. The following definitions are used throughout the policy and highlighted in bold and italic:

-Term Definition Accommodation units Defined in section 197 of the LGA 2002 as: "units, apartments, rooms in 1 or more buildings, or cabins or sites in camping grounds and holiday parks, for the purpose of providing overnight, temporary, or rental accommodation" For clarification: "rental accommodation" above refers to short term rental purposes (no longer than 90 consecutive days), long term rental accommodation will be treated as dwelling units. "temporary accommodation" means a cabin, caravan, vehicle, tent, or other building or structure intended for human habitation for periods not exceeding 50 days in any continuous term of occupancy Activity A grouping of council functions required for development contributions as listed in Schedule 1.
-Aged care room Any dwelling unit in a "rest home" or "hospital care institution" as defined in section 58(4) of the Health and Disability Services (Safety) Act 2001 Attached dwelling unit Defined in section 218(2) of the Resource Management Act 1991 as: (a) any parcel of land under the Land Transfer Act 2017 that is a continuous area and whose boundaries are shown separately on a survey plan, whether or not- (i) the subdivision shown on the survey plan has been allowed, or subdivision approval has been granted, under another Act; or (ii) a subdivision consent for the subdivision shown on the survey plan has been granted under this Act; or (b) any parcel of land or building or part of a building that is shown or identified separately- (i) on a survey plan; or (ii) on a licence within the meaning of subpart 6 of Part 3 of the Land Transfer Act 2017; or (c) any unit on a unit plan; or (d) any parcel of land not subject to the Land Transfer Act 2017.
-A dwelling in a development of up to four levels and three or more attached dwelling units Attached dwelling unit - low rise A awening in a development of up to four levels and three or more attached awening units Attached dwelling unit - medium to high rise A dwelling in a development of five or more levels and three or more attached dwelling units Brownfield Any already urbanised land to be redeveloped, often for more intensive or different land use.
+Term Definition Accommodation units Defined in section 197 of the LGA 2002 as: "means units, apartments, or rooms in 1 or more buildings for the purpose of providing overnight, temporary, or rental accommodation" Includes cabins and other residential structures on a camp ground For clarification "rental accommodation" above refers to short term rental purposes (no longer than 90 consecutive days), long term rental accommodation will be treated as dwelling units.
+Activity A grouping of council functions required for development contributions as listed in Schedule 1.
+Aged care room Any dwelling unit in a "rest home" or "hospital care institution" as defined in section 58(4) of the Health and Disability Services (Safety) Act 2001 Allotment Defined in section 218 of the Resource Management Act 1991 as: "a) any parcel of land under the Land Transfer Act 1952 that is a continuous area and whose boundaries are shown separately on a survey plan, whether or not: (i) the subdivision shown on the survey plan has been allowed, or subdivision approval has been granted, under another Act; or (ii) a subdivision consent for the subdivision shown on the survey plan has been granted under this Act; or b) any parcel of land or building or part of a building that is shown or identified separately; (i) on a survey plan; or (ii) on a licence within the meaning of Part 7A of the Land Transfer Act 1952; or c) any unit on a unit plan; or d) any parcel of land not subject to the Land Transfer Act 1952" Attached dwelling unit - low rise A dwelling in a development of up to four levels and three or more attached dwelling units Attached dwelling unit - medium to high rise A dwelling in a development of five or more levels and three or more attached dwelling units Brownfield Any already urbanized land to be redeveloped, often for more intensive or different land use.
 Camp Grounds Defined in section 2 of the Camping-Grounds Regulations 1985 as: "means any area of land used, or designed or intended to be used, for rent, hire, donation, or otherwise for reward, for the purposes of placing or erecting on the land temporary living places for occupation, by 2 or more families or parties (whether consisting of 1 or more persons) living independently of each other, whether or not such families or parties enjoy the use in common of entrances, water supplies, cookhouses, sanitary fixtures, or other premises and equipment; and includes any area of land used as a camping ground immediately before the commencement of these regulations" Commercial Land use associated with (but not limited to): a) communication services b) financial services c) insurance d) services to finance and investment